2DegreesInvesting/2diidockerrunner/pacta/README.md

 # Usage

-Note that PACTA_analysis and friends are not mounted but copied into the conainer, so they will be frozen in the state they are when you build the image.
+Note that PACTA_analysis and friends are not mounted but copied into the container, so they will be frozen in the state they are when you build the image.

 # Usage